Card in Atrium: Email Engagement Rate card

-Overview: A measure of the quality of prospect and customer email engagement by a given rep as indicated by the level of responsiveness of contacts they’ve emailed.
+A measure of the quality of prospect and customer email engagement by a given rep as indicated by the level of responsiveness of contacts they’ve emailed.
+(Learn more about how Atrium Actions & Objects work to calculate metrics.)

 This engagement rate provides a gauge of how responsive and engaged customers and prospects are to a sales rep’s outreach.
 Within a team of reps performing the same function, higher email engagement rates may indicate better objection handling, better targeting - reaching out to the right people at the right accounts, better value communication in the messaging being used and, down the funnel, can be indicative of deals that are in control and being jointly worked towards a close.